bkryza/decorest/README.rst

             """List all sub-breeds"""

-When added to the client class it will be used for every method call, unless specific auth decorator is specified for that method.
+When added to the client class it will be used for every method call, unless specific `@auth` decorator is specified for that method.

 @on
 ~~~

-By default the request method will not return requests_ response object
+By default the request method will not return requests_ response object,
-but the response will depend on the content type of the reponse.
+but the response will depend on the content type of the response.

 In case the HTTP request succeeds the following results are expected: